-(a) A hearing will be held at a place and at a time, to be specified in the notice, on plaintiff's application for a right
+(a) A hearing will be held at a place and at a time, to be specified in the notice, on plaintiff's application for a right to attach order and a writ of attachment.

 (b) The order will be issued if the court finds that the plaintiff's claim is probably valid and the other requirements for issuing the order are established.
 The hearing is not for the purpose of determining whether the claim is actually valid.
 The determination of the actual validity of the claim will be made in subsequent proceedings in the action and will not be affected by the decisions at the hearing on the application for the order.